CREATE DATABASE [IF NOT EXISTS] db_name [ON CLUSTER cluster] [ENGINE = engine(...)]

 RegionID UInt32.
 Expressions can also be defined for default values (see below).

 CREATE TABLE [IF NOT EXISTS] [db.]table_name AS [db2.]name2 [ENGINE = engine]

 Creates a table with the same structure as another table.
 You can specify a different engine for the table.
 If the engine is not specified, the same engine will be used as for the

 CREATE TABLE [IF NOT EXISTS] [db.]table_name AS table_fucntion()

-Creates a table with the same structure and data as the value returned by table function.
+Creates a table with the structure and data returned by a table function.